Creatif/creatif-backend/README.md

 Since the seed program also uploads a lot of images, if you use this program a lot, there could be a lot of images uploaded and created in your `var` and `public` directories.
 These directories are safe to delete and are recreated if they do not exist.
-Not that you will have to use `sudo` to do so since these are docker volumes:
+Note that you will have to use `sudo` to do so since these are docker volumes:

 `sudo rm -rf var && sudo rm -rf public`